EES and ETIAS: new requirements for travelling to the EU for non-EU passport holders

 EES and ETIAS - new requirements for travelling to the EU for non-EU passport holders.
 Photo: Nature Travels.

 For now, EES is the only imminent change.
-Sometime in 2025 (planned to be introduced mid-2025 but no firm date given yet), there will be another new system, known as ETIAS – the European Travel Information and Authorisation System.
+Currently planned for implementation in the last quarter of 2026, there will be another new system, known as ETIAS – the European Travel Information and Authorisation System.

 ETIAS is an authorisation that you will need to apply for in advance of your travel to the EU (with a nominal cost of €7) and will be valid for 3 years and for multiple trips.
 You can read more about ETIAS on the ABTA website linked to above.